 - Urinary tract disease

-At The Landing Veterinary Clinic, we often see geriatric dogs and cats suffering from conditions related to the urinary tract and issues with incontinence.
+At The Landing Veterinary Hospital, we often see geriatric dogs and cats suffering from conditions related to the urinary tract and issues with incontinence.
 Senior pets can be prone to accidents, as they lose control of the muscles which control their bladders.
 However, incontinence can be a sign of larger health issues too, such as dementia or urinary tract infections.

 If your senior pet experiences incontinence issues it's important to take your geriatric dog or cat to the vet for a thorough examination.